Liquidity Pools

 The Simple Version

 You deposit tokens.
 You get LP tokens.
 Games use the pool for payouts.
 Players lose to the house edge.
 Pool grows.
 Your LP tokens are worth more.
-You withdraw whenever you want.
+You request a withdrawal, then after the epoch ends and is finalized you execute and receive tokens.
 That's it.

 Why This Matters